deeplearning4j/deeplearning4j/programmingguide/06_ffn.md

 ## <a name="ETL">Data and ETL</a>

-The data is located in a csv file with 2 numerical features and 2 labels.
+Raw data is csv file with 2 numerical features and 2 labels.
 The training and test sets are in different csv files with 2000 observations in the training set and 1000 observations in the test set.
 The goal of the task is to predict the label given the two input features.
 Thus, we are interested in classification.

 We first initialize the variables needed to build a feed forward neural network.
 We can see that we set the hyperparameters of the neural network like the learning rate and the batch size, as well as varaibles related to its architecture, such as the number of hidden nodes.